How Much Does a Paver Driveway Cost in 2025?

 While hiring a pro is recommended for installing a paver driveway, you can take steps to keep the project within your budget:

-• Clear the driveway area beforehand by removing furniture, vehicles, and plants.
+• Clear the driveway area ahead of time by moving furniture, vehicles, and plants out of the way.

 Paver driveways cost more upfront than concrete or gravel, but with proper care, they can last a long time and boost your home's value and curb appeal.
 When choosing paver materials, consider repair costs and material lifespan to factor long-term expenses into your budget.